Freescale/Documentation/release-notes/source/fsl-userspace-pkg.rst

 on a specific hardware.
 For example, audio decode made by software, but with optimizations for ARM.

-Hardware relate is applicable when the package was designed to be executed in a specific hardware, and it does not make sense in other hardware.
+Hardware-specific is applicable when the package was designed to be executed in a specific hardware, and it does not make sense in other hardware.
 For example, imx-test is a test package for imx boards.
 It can be cross-compiled for any other core, although